snagles/docker-registry-manager/README.md

  Note: If using basic authentication add the registry via command line in the format: `--registries http://testuser:testpassword@localhost:5000`.
 Adding from the interface is not currently supported since the username and password would be sent in cleartext.
 TLS is a WIP.

+To skip tls verification use the --skip-tls command line flag or check the box in the interface.

 ### Docker-Compose (Recommended)
  Install compose (https://docs.docker.com/compose/install/)